Mervin50/AnalyticAlley5/README.md

 This README describes work done on the "Employee Compensation and Satisfaction Insights" Dataset.
 Resources used include Python and associated packages Google Colab, matplotlib, Seaborn, scikit-learn, statsmodels, and SciPy.
 We have addressed the regression challenge to uncover the factors impacting salaries, employing Support Vector Machine, Random Forest, and Linear Regression.

 # 2. Description of the dataset:
-In the context of our dataset, which encompasses information about departmental attributes, employee demographics, and salary-related variables, our objective is to construct a model capable of predicting salaries across varius departments within an organization.
-This endeavour aims to streamline salary structures, pinpoint potential pay disparities, and contribute to effective budget planning.

 ##### 2.1 Initial steps:
 The very first step is always to check if the data needs cleaning by looking for duplicate rows, zero values or NaNs where they shouldn't be etc. The head of the data set looks like: